The Ultimate List of Coding Resources for 2026

 Learn by building.
 Pick a small project—a portfolio, todo app, or CLI tool—and use the resources above to ship it.
 Tutorials teach syntax; projects teach problem-solving.
 Contribute to open source, write documentation, or teach others to reinforce learning.
 Reference our coding resources and framework recommendations when choosing what to build.

-Sources & further reading
+Sources & review

 Comments